Espresso Cream Cheese Frosting

 - Cakes frosted with cream cheese frosting should be refrigerated until close to the time of the event.

 - Cream cheese-frosted cakes are not ideal for covering with fondant.

 Recipes for our Favorite Cakes Flavored with Espresso

-If you LOVE coffee flavored desserts and sweets, don't miss these other fantastic recipes from our Recipes Section:
+If you LOVE coffee flavored desserts and sweets, don't miss these other fantastic recipes from our Cakes and Cupcakes section!:

 - 2 Sticks (226g) unsalted butter, slightly softened

 - 2 (8oz) (226g) packages cream cheese (full fat), soften only slightly - Do not use reduced fat or the spreadable cream cheese.
 It will be too soft.